alex3dd/python-cmdwrapper/README.md

+[![Build Status](https://travis-ci.org/Asher256/python-cmdwrapper.svg?branch=master)](https://travis-ci.org/Asher256/python-cmdwrapper)

-Wrap any Linux command and use it as a Python method.
+# Wrap any Linux command and use it as a Python method.

 This library can be useful for DevOps/Linux engineers.

-[![Build Status](https://travis-ci.org/Asher256/python-cmdwrapper.svg?branch=master)](https://travis-ci.org/Asher256/python-cmdwrapper)
+## Author

+Achraf Cherti (aka Asher256) <asher256@gmail.com>

-# Info
+## Info

 CmdWrapper is a set of object oriented classes that can help DevOps/Linux engineers to wrap any Linux command and use it as a Python 3 method.